-This subject is receiving increasing attention in the aftermath of Paris, and the importance of cumulative carbon and the notion of a global carbon budget, recognised in the earlier essay (below 2008) and in the OIES working paper on this subject, is increasingly accepted.
+This subject is receiving increasing attention in the aftermath of Paris, and the importance of cumulative carbon, and the notion of a global carbon budget, is increasingly accepted.
 The debate is however moving on.
 For that reason I shall be restating some of the basic ideas and discussing how they fit with current thinking.
 This essay summarises again some of the basic arguments and questions, following the logic of the paper I presented at the 2012 BIEE Academic Conference.

 Carbon dioxide (CO2) emissions are essentially cumulative in the earth's atmosphere.
 The thesis of what follows here is that much economic analysis and policy making in relation to the mitigation of CO2 emissions has failed to reflect fully this essential element of the science.